unipartdigital/calendar/README.md

 are succesfully sent, accepted, declined, etc upon inviting attendees ...

 ***VERY IMPORTANT***
- Some of this should be moot now thanks to @MAT-WEISS-2017 for contributing his time and some code to help get around some of this as I have not tested it.
+ Some of this should be moot now thanks to @MAT-WEISS-2017 for contributing his time and some code to help get around the crossed out requirements.
+ I have not tested this but this user has contributed code in the past and has nailed it every time.

 Your roundcube and nextcloud must be run from same domain, no subdomains because of cross-scripting issues.
-If you are skilled in the ways of the Server Admin, you should have no trouble getting around it.
+If you are skilled in the ways of the Server Admin, you should have no trouble getting around the cross-scripting issue.

 The Nextcloud account must be created and user must log into Nextcloud at least once before calendar will sync in Roundcube.
+The user can just click on the "Cloud" icon if you are using my Nextcloud Plugin and that will trigger calendar and addressbook creation.
 Nextcloud does not create calendars until the initial login, so there will be no calendar for the Roundcube Calendar to find.

 ~~Your username and password **must** be the same for Nextcloud and Roundcube to work properly.
-There shouldn't be any issues if you create your users in Nextcloud using the exact username and password required to login to Roundcube. \
+There shouldn't be any issues if you create your users in Nextcloud using the exact username and password required to login to Roundcube.
 There are configurable parameters to alter your email for logins within Roundcube config that may help you out if you require something a little different.~~

 **Known Issues**